glpuga/cpp_examples/README.md

 # Intro

-Collection of examples to show to CPP padawans within Ekumen when discussing different language topics.
+Collection of examples of a variety of C++1X features for use in introductory courses.

-# Topics to be covered
+# Topics

 * Types and values.
 Integral types, aggregate types (struct, class).
 Unions.
 * Object data types.
 Class vs Intances members.
 Encapsulation.
 Public, protected, private sections.